 Your tea is ready to sip.
 Easy as can be!

-For each cup of water, use two tablespoons of fresh chamomile flowers or one tablespoon of dried.
+For each cup of water, use 2 teaspoons of fresh chamomile flowers or one teaspoon of dried.
 Adjust the amount of herbs to your personal taste.

 Avoid using too-hot water.
 Fresh chamomile blossoms are too delicate to handle water that's at a "rolling boil".